 Apple recently updated its entire Mac lineup with M4 chips.
 But which one should you choose for running language models locally?
-We compare the two options.
+We compare the two options — speed figures below are estimates based on chip bandwidth, not lab benchmarks.

 MacBook Air vs Pro M4 for local AI